brianlulu/spring-boot-demo/README.md

 - Compile-time instructions - Compile-time instructions provided by these annotations help the software build tools to generate code, XML files and many more.
 - Runtime instructions - Some annotations can be defined to give instructions to the program at runtime.
 These annotations are accessed using Java Reflection.

+### @Transient
+This annotation tells the database that the variable with this annotation does not create a column in database

 ## Model-View-Controller (MVC) Pattern
 This pattern is used to separate application's concerns.